 Server Request and Response Classes

-This section of the documentation documents the Request
+This section of the documentation documents the Request and Response classes in more detail.

 - class Request